 - provide culturally-related programming during the month of September:

-- Feature Sites – any 3 days during September and funding available up to $10,000
+- Feature Sites – at least 3 days during September and funding available up to $10,000

-- Host Sites – any 2 days during September and funding available up to $5,000
+- Host Sites – at least 2 days during September and funding available up to $5,000

-- Pop Up Sites – any one day during September and funding available up to $1,000
+- Pop Up Sites – at least 1 day during September and funding available up to $1,000

 - ensure that all events and activities funded through the Celebration Site grant are free